Chasing the Speed of Light: Low-Latency Planetary-Scale Adaptive Byzantine Consensus: Introduction

-\paragraph{Contributions.} In this paper, we present a threshold-adaptive BFT protocol, \ourProtocol, that strives for continuous self-optimization during runtime by tuning the threshold used in consensus quorums. \ourProtocol{} was implemented on top of AWARE~\cite{aware}, a \bftsmart{} extension that provides automated and dynamic voting-weight tuning and leader placement for supporting the emergence of fast quorum systems with a fixed resilience threshold $t$.
-Our ultimate goal is to significantly reduce latency in planetary-scale BFT SMR in the expected common case of having few failures.
-In summary, we make the following contributions:
+\ourProtocol{} shows how to obtain a threshold-adaptive BFT protocol that strives for continuous self-optimi\-zation during runtime by tuning the resilience threshold utilized in consensus quorums.
+This protocol significantly reduces the latency in planetary-scale BFT SMR in the expected common case with few failures.
+In summary, we claim the following contributions:

-\begin{itemize} \item We explore how to detect malicious behavior under an underestimated threshold $t_\emph{fast}$ by auditing the system and repairing the correct replicas' state after an agreement violation happens. \item We show that it is possible to preserve the usual SMR guarantees, \textit{linearizability} and \textit{termination}, under the larger resilience threshold $t$, even if the agreement quorums are formed using a smaller threshold $t_\emph{fast}<t$. \item We equip clients with \textit{correctables} to allow for client-side speculation, thus enabling a client application to minimize the observed transaction latency even further by selecting the desired consistency level. \item We conduct an extensive evaluation based on real and simulated networks to reason about possible latency gains that clients dispersed over the globe can achieve when using \ourProtocol. \item We show that the principles underlying \ourProtocol{} are generic enough to be used in other quorum-based protocols such as HotStuff~\cite{hotstuff19}, leading to even higher latency gains. \end{itemize}
+\begin{itemize} \item We study how to detect malicious behavior under an underestimated threshold $t_\emph{fast}$ by periodically auditing the system, removing faulty replicas, and repairing the correct replicas' state after an agreement violation. \item We show that it is possible to preserve the usual SMR guarantees, \emph{linearizability} and \emph{termination}, under the larger resilience threshold $t$, even if the agreement quorums are formed using a smaller threshold $t_\emph{fast}<t$. \item We introduce \emph{Byzantine correctables} to allow for client-side speculation, thus enabling a client application to minimize the observed transaction latency even further by selecting the desired consistency level of their transactions. \item We present an extensive evaluation of \ourProtocol{} in real and simulated networks, characterizing the end-to-end latency improvements of the proposed approach. \item We show that the principles underlying \ourProtocol{} can generalize to other quorum-based BFT protocols such as HotStuff~\cite{hotstuff19}, resulting in a greater relative latency reduction for HotStuff. \end{itemize}

+We prove the correctness of \ourProtocol{} in the appendix of this paper, and all the code employed in our experiments is available online~\cite{mercurycodebase}.